-The Company Secretary, Mr. Lai Nga Ming, Edmund, was appointed on 21 December 2023.
-He is responsible for facilitating the Board meeting process, as well as communications among Board members, with shareholders and management.
-Mr. Lai's biography is set out in the "Directors and Senior Management's Biographies" section.
-During the Year, Mr. Lai undertook not less than 15 hours of professional training to update his skills and knowledge.
+The Company Secretary is responsible for facilitating the Board meeting process, as well as communications among Board members, with shareholders and management.
+For the year ended 31 December 2024, the Company's company secretary has compiled with Rule 3.29 of the Listing Rules by taking no less than 15 hours of relevant professional training.